jxson/beamer/README.md

 # beamer - currently WIP: may not work as advertised ;) [![Build Status](https://travis-ci.org/jxson/beamer.png)](https://travis-ci.org/jxson/beamer)

-CLI and node.js module for uploading directories and files to S3 bucket.
+CLI and node.js module for uploading directories and files to S3.

 # Features